imscaradh/lamello-configurator/README.md

 # Lamello Configurator
 The purpose of this project is to find out if a given connection is possible with help of Lamello-Connectors.
 It is build on Django.

-## Configuration
+## Requirements

+The following software should be installed:
+* git
+* Python 3
+* pip

 To getting started it is recommended to use virutal envorinments for Python.
 For more information, please read [the documentation](http://docs.python-guide.org/en/latest/dev/virtualenvs/).

+## Installation

 All the following commands are executed on the level of this git repository.

-Run the following command to install all required dependencies automatically:
+To install all the dependencies for the project, you can install them as the following:

 ```bash
 pip install -r requirements.txt
 ```

+## Deployment

+### Manually

 To create the database, run the following commands: